-For this Code of Conduct to be effective all individuals have a duty to report violations to the
+For this Code of Conduct to be effective all individuals have a duty to report violations to the CDMFA.

-CDMFA.

-1. Definitions
+Definitions

-The following terms have these meanings in this Code:
+- 1. The following terms have these meanings in this Code: - a) "Individuals" Individuals employed by, or engaged in activities with the Association including, but not limited to, athletes, coaches, convenors, Association officials, volunteers, managers, administrators, committee members, Executive members, and Board members.

-- 1.1.
-"Individuals" Individuals employed by, or engaged in activities with the Association including, but not limited to, athletes, coaches, convenors, Association officials, volunteers, managers, administrators, committee members, Executive members, and Board members. - 1.2.
-"Association" Capital District Minor Football Association - 1.3.
-"UCCMS" Universal Code of Conduct to Prevent and Address Maltreatment in Sport is a code of conduct developed by the Canadian Safe Sport Program to guide sporting organizations in Canada.
+- b) "Association" Capital District Minor Football Association - "UCCMS" Universal Code of Conduct to Prevent and Address Maltreatment in Sport is a code of conduct developed by the Canadian Safe Sport Program to guide sporting organizations in Canada.

-2. Purpose
+Purpose

-The purpose of this Code is to ensure a safe and positive environment (within the Associations programs, activities, and events) by making Individuals aware that there is an expectation at all times of appropriate behavior consistent with the Association's core values.
+2. The purpose of this Code is to ensure a safe and positive environment (within the Associations programs, activities, and events) by making Individuals aware that there is an expectation at all times of appropriate behavior consistent with the Associations core values.
 The Association supports an environment in which all individuals are treated with respect and fairness.

-3. Application of this Code
+Application of this Code

-- 3.1.
-This Code applies to all Individuals' conduct during the Associations business, activities, and events including but not limited to competitions, practices, tryouts, training camps, travel associated with the Association's activities, the Associations office environment, and any meetings. - 3.2.
-An Individual who violates the Code may be subject to sanctions pursuant to the Associations Discipline Policy, an Individual who violates this Code during a competition may be ejected from the competition or playing area, the game official may delay the competition until the Individual complies with the ejection, and the Individual may be subject to any other discipline associated with the particular competition. - 3.3.
-Any member of the Association found to have engaged in acts of violence or harassment at any Organization event will be subject to appropriate disciplinary action subject to the terms of the Discipline Policy. - 3.4.
-This Code also applies to Individuals conduct outside of the Association's business activities and events when such conduct adversely affects relationships within the Association (and its work and sport environment) and is detrimental to the image and reputation of the Association.
+- 3. This Code applies to all Individuals conduct during the Associations business, activities, and events including but not limited to competitions, practices, tryouts, training camps, travel associated with the Association's activities, the Associations office environment, and any meetings. - 4.
+An Individual who violates the Code may be subject to sanctions pursuant to the Associations Discipline Policy, an Individual who violates this Code during a competition may be ejected from the competition or playing area, the game official may delay the competition until the Individual complies with the ejection, and the Individual may be subject to any other discipline associated with the particular competition. - 5.
+Any member of the Association found to have engaged in acts of violence or harassment at any Organization event will be subject to appropriate disciplinary action subject to the terms of the Discipline Policy. - 6.
+This Code also applies to Individuals conduct outside of the Associations business activities and events when such conduct adversely affects relationships within the Association (and its work and sport environment) and is detrimental to the image and reputation of the Association.
 Such applicability will be determined by the Association at its sole discretion.

-4. Responsibilities
+Responsibilities